FMMT666/launchpad.py/README.md

 ### LedCtrlRawByCode( number, [colorcode] )

-    Controls an LED via its number and colorcode.
+    Controls an LED via its number and color code.
     If <colorcode> is omitted, 'white' is used.
     This is about three times faster than the comfortable RGB method LedCtrlRaw().

       PARAMS: <number>     number of the LED to control
-              <colorcode>  OPTIONAL, a number from 0..127
+              <colorcode>  a number from 0..127 (see image; white if omitted)
       RETURN:

-### LedCtrlPulseByCode( number, [colorcode] )
+### LedCtrlPulseByCode( number, colorcode )

-    Controls an LED via its number and colorcode, as "LedCtrlRawByCode()" does, but pulsing the LED instead of just turning it on or off.
+    Controls an LED via its number and color code, as "LedCtrlRawByCode()" does, but pulsing the LED instead of just turning it on or off.
     If <colorcode> is omitted, 'white' is used.
     Pulsing can be turned off by simply sending another on/off command.